sriramlab/SCORE/README.md

 SE(Vg/Vp)(0)(0) 0.065486
 SE(Vg/Vp)(1)(0) 0.019234
 SE(gamma_g)(0,1)(0)     0.083957
+SE(rho_g)(0,1)(0)       0.031751
 ```
 Vg(i)(p), Vg/Vp(i)(p), and SE(Vg/Vp(i)(p) are the estimations of genetic variance component, heritability, and standard error for trait i for annotation group p.
 Currently version has only one annotation group, which is the entire genome.The extension is under construction.
+gamma_g and SE(gamma_g) is the estimate for genetic correlation and the corresponding standard error.
+rho_g and SE(rho_g) is the estimate for genetic covariance and the corresponding standard error.
 rho_g(i,j)(p), gamma_g(i,j)(p) and SE(gamma_g)(i,j)(p) are genetic covariance, genetic correlation, and the standard error of genetic correlation for trait i and j for annotation group p.